Lesterpaintstheworld/aider/website/_posts/2024-05-13-models-over-time.md

 This change will color the points red if the model name contains "gpt-4", otherwise, it will color them blue.

 > Applied edit to benchmark/over_time.py
-> Commit 0d11357 aider_nova: Color the "gpt-4" models differently.
+> Commit 0d11357 aider: Color the "gpt-4" models differently.

 </div>
 <div class="chat-transcript" markdown="1">